smithclay/otlp2parquet/docs/index.md

 > Put your observability data in cheap object storage, servers optional.

-`otlp2parquet` ingests OpenTelemetry (OTLP) data and stores it as compressed Parquet files in object storage.
-It runs in various environments, including Docker, AWS Lambda, and Cloudflare Workers, providing a fast and cost-effective way to manage your observability data.
+`otlp2parquet` ingests OpenTelemetry (OTLP) data and stores it as compressed Parquet files in object storage with optional Apache Iceberg support.
+It runs in Docker, AWS Lambda, and Cloudflare Workers, providing a fast and cost-effective way to sotre and query your observability data.

 ---